sahilsk11/arcade/documentation/README.md

 <u>Time to play: 3 min</u>

 The goal of Slapjack is to win over all the cards.
 The game finishes when all other players run out of cards.
 The player who holds all the cards at the end wins.

+The instructions are simple:

+1. Players start with 26 cards, face down.
-Each player is given a pile of cards, face down, and is not allowed to look at their cards.
-Players take turns placing their top card in a center pile, then revealing the card.
-If the player is not a Jack, nothing happens and the pile grows.
-Otherwise, the card is a Jack, the first player to slap the Jack wins the round and collects all the cards in the pile.
-As the pile grows larger, the stakes grow larger.
+2. Each player takes turns taking the top card from their deck, and turning it over in the middle of all players.
+3. If the card is a Jack, the first player to "slap" (hit the card) wins the round.
+They take the Jack and all the players in the pile.
-In our modified version, players play against a CPU.
-The program will automatically place the cards in the pile for each player and keeps track of how many cards each player has.
-The task of the player is to quickly respond and “slap” the card before the CPU responds.
-The CPU gets faster as the game progresses.
+4. If the card is not a Jack, it simply goes into the middle of the pile.
+5. If players slap a card that is not a Jack, they opponent wins the round and takes the cards in the pile.

+In this version, hitting "enter" is equivalent to slapping the card.
+Typing "c" will allow users to pass.
+Cards are automatically unveiled.

 ### Magic Jacques
 <u>Time to play: 5 - 7 min</u>

-One of the most fascinating uses of playing cards is magic.
-Though re-creating the experience through a computer is challenging, Magic Jacques explores a different kind of magic: the magic of story.
 Magic Jacques is an adventure-based story game where users explore a new world they wake up into.
 They must make decisions as they progress, and use playing cards to stay alive.
 A comprehensive rule list is below:

 1. Do not die